-A limited liability company, or LLC, is a business entity that enjoys many of the advantages of being a corporation, including limited liability, while avoiding many of the more significant burdens imposed on corporations and while retaining many of the characteristics of unincorporated entities such as partnerships and sole proprietorships.
+A limited liability company, or LLC, is a flexible business entity that provides many of the advantages of being a traditional corporation, including limited liability, while retaining many of the characertistics of unincorporated business entities, such as sole proprietorships and partnerships.

 While the owners of a corporation are referenced as shareholders or stockholders, the owners of a limited liability company are called "members".
 An LLC that is formed by a single individual is commonly described as a single-member LLC.